-The dispatch line rang.
-Our friendly customer service representative answered, ready to help with anything plumbing related issue.
+The dispatch line rang and our customer service representative answered, ready to help with any plumbing-related issue.

-“I need to get an octopus out of the drain,” the voice muttered.
+“I need to get an octopus out of the drain,” a voice muttered.

-“Okay, we’ll be happy to help,” the representative cheerfully responded, sending out a professional plumber to wrangle the animal and inspect the disposal for damage.
+“Okay, we’ll be happy to help,” the representative cheerfully responded and promptly sent a plumbing tech to wrangle the animal and inspect the disposal for damage.

-San Diego is an ocean-lovers paradise and while that fresh, live octopus will make an amazing calamari dish, he or she might not agree with your plans.
+San Diego is an ocean lover's paradise and while that fresh, live octopus will make an amazing calamari dish – the octopus might not agree with your plans.

 If and when you call to get an octopus out of your drain, Anderson Plumbing, Heating & Air technicians will calmly remove the scared cephalopod.
-In case you are wondering, if you don’t prepare you calamari immediately and leave the catch in the sink until you finish the laundry, that dinner delicacy can crawl into the drain.
+(In case you are wondering, if you don’t prepare your calamari immediately or leave the catch in the sink, that dinner delicacy can crawl into the drain.)